- Financial Aid Overview for Prospective and Newly Admitted Students

 LRAP Application Materials

-- Most recent federal tax return and W2
+- Most recent federal tax return (most likely 2012)

-- Federal student loan history summary (available online at www.NSLDS.ed.gov)
+- Federal student loan summary (available online at www.NSLDS.ed.gov) – showing all federal loans that you’ve borrowed.

 - Employment verification from your current employer (should be on letterhead and include dates of employment, salary, and job title)